Street View: 30

 Ten years later, Colley’s was listed in an advertisement in The Spectator as the address where British lavender water manufactured by Henry Capper at the British Perfume Manufactory was being sold.
 So far, so good, but Capper’s lavender water was not the only variety of that scent sold by Colley’s.
 That same year, Messrs.
 Delcroix of Regent Street, were granted an injunction against three perfumers who sold scented water pretending to be that of Delcroix and Co, while in fact it was just a fraudulent copy.
 Colley was one of the perfumers “having the appearance of respectability”, but being in fact common swindlers trying to make money imitating Delacroix’s packaging – or so Delacroix claimed anyway.
 The bad publicity does not seem to have harmed Colley as he happily kept his shop running for quite some years after this incident.

 Colley advertised in the Street View booklet with Sicilian Cream, supposedly good for your hair.
 John Colley and his son John Lawton had entered into a partnership which was dissolved on the 17th of June, 1847.
 I guess because John wanted to retire, but the notice in The London Gazette does not actually say so.
 The 1851 census does, however, give John, his second wife Mary and their two children Philip and Reginald Edward at Gypsy Hill, Lambeth, with John described as “landed proprietor”.
 John died in February 1855 and was buried at Norwood Cemetery.
 John Lawton could still be found at 28 Bishopsgate Street after his father retired from the business and in 1849 still advertised the Sicilian Cream in The Era of 28 January, no longer just good for your hair, but even preventing baldness.
 The advertisement refers to Colley’s “thirty years’ experience as a hair cutter” without mentioning the fact that the thirty years were divided up between two generation, albeit of the same family.
 John Lawton married Cornelia Dear in 1845(5), but the marriage appears to have been childless.
 The 1851 census sees John Lawton and his wife at 28 Bishopsgate as a hair cutter, employing 6 men.
 Cornelia seems to have continued the shop after the death of John Lawton in 1859(6) as the 1861 census still finds her at Bishopsgate as perfumer, but by 1871, she had moved to Croydon and had apparently retired.
-She died in 1886.(7)
+She died in 1886.(7) The shop at number 28 was taken over by Joseph Eglese & Son.

 (1) National Archives, Kew: PROB/11/2237/208.
 John Colley is named the executor in Philip Lawton’s will, dated 10 October, 1854, although that commission is revoked in a codicil dated 4 September 1855.
 Why that is so, remains unsaid.
 The other executor is named as Joseph (Cox) Dear.
 See also footnote 5 for the Dear family.